Church fundraisers can be frustrating.

 Always answer “why?”

-People do not like to give to organizations.
 Donors are most likely to invest in ideas and people they believe in.
-Be sure those ideas and individuals are at the forefront of your communication.
+Be sure those ideas and individuals are at the forefront of your communication so the potential donors are not left with any uncertainty of where their investment is going.